What is long COVID brain fog—and can it be cleared?

 Teasing out other causes of brain fog

-While long COVID is a relatively new syndrome, brain fog has been around for a lot longer.
+While Long COVID is a relatively new syndrome, brain fog has been around for a lot longer.
 It’s not a specific medical diagnosis, but healthcare professionals more commonly use the terms “cognitive dysfunction” or “cognitive deficit” to describe problems with the ability to think that can make people feel sluggish, forgetful, confused, or lacking in mental clarity.
-Brain fog can be related to a large range of issues, including an underlying condition, such as lupus and fibromyalgia, medication side effects, insomnia, and stress.
+Brain fog can be related to a large range of issues, including medication side effects, insomnia, stress, or an underlying condition such as diabetes, lupus, or fibromyalgia.
 Other causes of brain fog can include:

 • Nutritional problems like vitamin deficiency or poor diet